 Young children have under-developed immune systems and as such, they are more vulnerable to illnesses and infections.
 When you become a parent, it’s always beneficial to have an understanding of common illnesses in children and to learn how to spot signs of mild and more severe ailments.
 Make sure you have a first aid kit at home and supplies to tend to injuries caused by slips and trips if you go out for the day and stock your medicine cupboard with products like paracetamol for infants.
 If you suspect that your child has symptoms of a serious illness or you’re worried that their condition is deteriorating, don’t hesitate to seek advice.
 If your child has a fever, they develop a skin rash or they become very lethargic, call your doctor.

 Every parent wants their child to be happy and healthy.
-Take these simple tips on board to boost your child’s health and wellbeing at home.
+Take these simple tips on board to boost your child’s health and wellbeing at home but don’t forget to look after yours too and take a mental refresh when needed.